breadnone/VAwait/README.md

 }
 ```
 # Note :
 - The SignalAwaiter instances can't be awaited multiple times.
+Use NextFrameReusable or SecondsReusable for when you need to await it more than once.
 - Runtime only.